LogtalkDotOrg/logtalk.org/_pages/download.md

 [MacPorts](https://www.macports.org/) users may use the command `sudo port install logtalk` (or `sudo port upgrade logtalk`) in order to install (or upgrade) Logtalk.
-Check that the [port](https://ports.macports.org/port/logtalk/) is up-to-date.
+Check first that the [port](https://ports.macports.org/port/logtalk/) is up-to-date.

 #### Homebrew